A multidisciplinary education that prepares students for careers in emerging areas of healthcare.

-Our new and innovative 72-credit PhD in Health Sciences program offers courses for students to complete a program of advanced study with an emphasis in Physical Therapy, Speech Language Pathology, Public Health, or Health Care Administration, and related areas.
+Our new and innovative 72-credit PhD in Health Sciences program offers courses for international students to complete a program of advanced study with an emphasis in Physical Therapy, Speech Language Pathology, Public Health, or Health Care Administration, and related areas.
 The well-planned educational programs prepare you for careers in academia, research, grant writing, and cutting-edge delivery of clinical services.
 The PhD program will start in Fall 2021, and will ultimately include cohorts of international students from China, the Middle East and areas within Asia.

 With a Ph.D. in Health Sciences, you will be prepared to provide excellent care, conduct research in the realms of rehabilitation and related health fields, work in academia and assume managerial positions within health systems, hospitals, government agencies, public and private research institutes or centers.